Effect-TS/effect/packages/platform/README.md

   console.log(json)
 }).pipe(
-  // ensure the request is aborted if the program is interrupted Effect.scoped,
+  // Ensure request is aborted if the program is interrupted Effect.scoped,
-  // provide the HttpClient Effect.provide(FetchHttpClient.layer)
+  // Provide the HttpClient Effect.provide(FetchHttpClient.layer)
 )